gapmiss/hackernews-comments/README.md

-# HackerNews Comments Plugin for Obsidian
+# Hacker News Comments

-This plugin allows you to fetch and save HackerNews comments as Markdown notes in your Obsidian vault.
+An Obsidian plugin that fetches and saves Hacker News comments as Markdown notes.

 ## Features

-- Fetch comments from any HackerNews post
+- Fetch comments from any Hacker News post
-- Format comments with proper threading and indentation
+- Threaded comment formatting with proper indentation
-- Include metadata like post title, original URL, and comment count
+- Metadata included: post title, original URL, comment count
-- Customize the filename of saved notes using template variables
+- Customizable note filenames using template variables
-- Enhanced links for usernames and timestamps (optional)
+- Optional enhanced links for usernames and timestamps
+- Automatic HTML-to-Markdown conversion

-## How to Use
+## How to use

-1. Click the HackerNews icon in the ribbon or use the "Fetch HackerNews Comments" command
+1. Click the Hacker News icon in the ribbon or use the "Fetch Hacker News Comments" command
-2. Enter a valid HackerNews URL (e.g., https://news.ycombinator.com/item?id=12345678)
+2. Enter a valid Hacker News URL (e.g., https://news.ycombinator.com/item?id=12345678)
 3. The plugin will fetch the comments and create a new note in your vault

 ## Settings

-### Enhanced Links
+### Enhanced links

-When enabled, usernames and timestamps in comments will be converted to clickable links that point to the user's profile or the specific comment on HackerNews.
+Convert usernames and timestamps to clickable links pointing to Hacker News profiles and specific comments.

+### Timestamp format
+Customize the date format for comment timestamps using moment.js formatting tokens.
+Default: `YYYY-MM-DD, hh:mm:ss`

-### Open Note Automatically
+### Open note automatically

-When enabled, the newly created note will be automatically opened in the editor after it's created.
+Automatically open newly created notes in the editor.

-### Wrap HTML Tags in Backticks
+### Wrap HTML tags in backticks

-When enabled, HTML tags in comment content (like `<div>`, `<p>`, `<a href="...">`, etc.) will be automatically wrapped in backticks to prevent them from being interpreted as HTML.
-This is useful for preserving HTML code examples in comments.
+Wrap HTML tags in comment content with backticks to preserve code examples and prevent HTML rendering.

-The feature intelligently handles:
-- Both opening and closing tags
-- Self-closing tags (like `<br/>`)
-- Skips content that's already in code blocks or backtick-wrapped
-- Preserves attributes and their values

-### Note Filename Template
+### Filename template

-Customize how the filename for saved notes is generated using template variables.
-The default template is `HN - {{title}} - {{date}}`.
+Customize note filenames using template variables.
+Default: `HN - {{title}} - {{date}}`

-#### Available Template Variables
+Available variables:

-- `{{title}}` - The HackerNews post title
+- `{{title}}` - Post title
-- `{{post-id}}` - The HackerNews post ID
+- `{{post-id}}` - Post ID
-- `{{date}}` - The current date (YYYY-MM-DD format)
+- `{{date}}` - Current date (YYYY-MM-DD)
-- `{{time}}` - The current time (HH-MM-SS format)
+- `{{time}}` - Current time (HH-MM-SS)
-- `{{datetime}}` - The current date and time (YYYY-MM-DD-HH-MM-SS format)
+- `{{datetime}}` - Date and time (YYYY-MM-DD-HH-MM-SS)
-- `{{source}}` - The source URL's hostname or "HackerNews"
+- `{{source}}` - Source hostname or "Hacker News"

-Invalid characters in filenames will be automatically replaced with safe alternatives.

-## Examples
+## Example filename templates

-### Example Templates

-- `HN - {{title}} - {{date}}` → `HN - Ask HN: What's your favorite programming language - 2023-05-15.md`
+- `HN - {{title}} - {{date}}`
-- `HackerNews {{post-id}} - {{title}}` → `HackerNews 12345678 - Ask HN: What's your favorite programming language.md`
+- `Hacker News {{post-id}} - {{title}}`
-- `{{date}} - {{source}} - {{title}}` → `2023-05-15 - example.com - Interesting Article Title.md`
+- `{{date}} - {{source}} - {{title}}`

-## Troubleshooting
+## Technical notes

-If you encounter any issues with the plugin, please check the following:

-- Make sure you're using a valid HackerNews URL (it should start with https://news.ycombinator.com/item?id=)
-- If comments aren't loading, try again later as there might be temporary issues with the HackerNews API or website
+The plugin uses the Hacker News API as the primary data source with HTML parsing as a fallback.
+All network requests use Obsidian's native API to bypass CORS restrictions.

+Content is sanitized during HTML-to-Markdown conversion to prevent script injection and ensure safe rendering.